siraben/fp-notes/Dependent Types.md

 *)
 ```

-To show it's really an equality, let's prove some properties about it,
+To show it’s really an equality, let’s prove some properties about it,
-namely that it's symmetric and transitive.
+namely that it’s symmetric and transitive.
 ```coq
 Theorem equal_sym : forall A (x y : A), equal A x y -> equal A y x.
 Proof.